Sorry, you need to enable JavaScript to visit this website.

 The Clinical Decision Support Innovation Collaborative (CDSiC) created this infographic to explain the definition of patient-centered clinical decision support (PC CDS).

-This May 2022 article published in the Journal of the American Medical Informatics Association (JAMIA) shares findings from a horizon scan conducted to identify challenges in patient-centered clinical decision support (PC CDS) and identify future directions for PC CDS.
-Click here to read the article.
+This article published in the Journal of the American Medical Informatics Association (JAMIA) shares findings from a horizon scan conducted to identify challenges in patient-centered clinical decision support (PC CDS) and identify future directions for PC CDS.

-This December 2022 article published in Applied Clinical Informatics (ACI) describes the process of using interoperability standards to integrate a COVID-19 Tracker mobile application within an EHR.
-Click here to read the article.
+This article published in Applied Clinical Informatics (ACI) describes the process of using interoperability standards to integrate a COVID-19 Tracker mobile application within an EHR.